startwarfields/ORE/README.md

 The src/ml.cc file showcases how to create an ONNX runtime model inferencing the trained IRIS Dataset.
 It's important to understand why initialization is separate from inference.
-If you run the ./mltest executable, you should see a 10x speed difference.
+If you run the ./mltest executable, you should see a signifcant speed difference.
+As you increase the number of inferences, the speed of the slow version will be limited to your disk bandwidth, which is very bad!
 You should only be loading the trained ONNX model _once_, not before every inference.

 Do note that our trained model is small, and a decision tree.
 It's fast to inference on a regular CPU.
 #### CXX ONNX Data Syntax